/ The ClaimCompass Blog

 (If your journey doesn't include a connection, you can directly skip to step 4.
 Lucky you!)

-Again, should this happen to you, seek assistance from the airline’s staff.
-If no one is available (or helpful), don't get angry: call the airline's customer support.
+Should this happen to you, seek assistance from the airline’s staff: most major airlines will be able to rebook you on an alternative flight either with them or a partner airline.
+If no one is available (or helpful), don't get angry: give a phone call to the airline's customer support.
 The sooner, the better.

 The key element, which will determine your course of action, is whether or not your entire journey (all of your flights) are under the same booking number.